Moody's warning fuels German resentment over euro bailouts

 Hans Michelbach, a senior member of Bavaria’s Christian Social Union (CSU), sister party to Chancellor Angela Merkel’s conservative Christian Democrats (CDU), described Moody’s move as “a signal that even Germany’s resilience is not unlimited.”

-“Germany has made a huge solidarity contribution to stabilize highly indebted euro states.
+“Germany has made a huge solidarity contribution to stabilise highly indebted euro states.
 Taking on a further burden will be difficult and hard to explain to citizens.”

 Polls show most voters back Merkel’s tough approach towards bailouts, which has included imposing tough conditions in return for aid and resisting the mutualisation of debt.